Drug information provided by: IBM Micromedex

 It is against the law and dangerous for anyone else to use your medicine.
-Keep your unused tablets in a safe and secure place.
-People who are addicted to drugs might want to steal this medicine.
+Keep your unused medicine in a safe and secure place.
+People who are addicted to drugs might want to steal it.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Also, there may be a greater risk of liver damage if you drink three or more alcoholic beverages while you are taking acetaminophen.
 Do not drink alcoholic beverages, and check with your doctor before taking any of these medicines while you are using this medicine.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.